Reviewing the best bike rides of my life

 The day after I bought the Bianchi, I called up Laura, the last cycling friend I would like to thank.
 “A group of us are riding this Saturday,” she beckoned, “Join us.”
 I showed up at the appointed place and Laura sheepishly asked me, “Is thirty miles okay?”
 I had no idea if it was okay!
 Beyond my little test ride, I hadn’t ridden in years!
 But the group of cyclists were eager to get going, so I put on a good attitude and said I’d try.

 It was tough, cycling Skyline Boulevard, Grizzly Peak and Wildcat Canyon.
 Laura kept shouting to me, “Car back!
 Car back!”
 This is the common phrase cyclists use to call attention to a car approaching from behind, but being the fearful novice that I was, I kept hearing, “Road rash!
 Road rash!”

 But I made it through without crashing and was happy the ride showed me what I could do.
-It wasn’t until my next ride, when all by myself, I forgot to unclip when I stopped my bike and fell in slow motion to the ground.
-Laura had warned me that it would probably take three falls before it becomes second nature to unclip my shoes.
+It wasn’t until my next ride, when all by myself that I forgot to unclip upon stopping and fell in slow motion to the ground.
+Laura had warned me that it would probably take three falls before it became second nature to unclip those shoes.
 She also taught me how to clean my wheels from bits of glass and she flippantly gave me an extra pair of expensive bike shorts, something I greatly appreciated since I had my Bianchi to pay off.

-We all need exercise and at least a little adventure in our lives.
-I am grateful to those who have encouraged me along the way and hope to inspire others to sign up, team up, and enjoy each other in the great outdoors.
+We all need exercise and a little adventure in our lives.
+I’m grateful to those who have encouraged me along the way and hope to inspire others to sign up, team up, and enjoy each other in the great outdoors.